-Subject to qualifying and maintaining our qualification as a REIT and exemption from registration under the Investment Company Act, we may pursue various hedging strategies to seek to reduce our exposure to adverse changes in interest rates.
-Our hedging activity would vary in scope based on the level and volatility of interest rates, the types of liabilities and assets held and other changing market conditions.
-Interest rate hedging may fail to protect or could adversely affect us because, among other things:
+Subject to qualifying and maintaining our qualification as a REIT and exemption from registration under the Investment Company Act, we may pursue various hedging strategies to seek to reduce our exposure to adverse changes in interest rates and, to a lesser extent, credit risk.
+Our hedging activity is expected to vary in scope based on the level and volatility of interest rates, the types of liabilities and assets held and other changing market conditions.
+Hedging may fail to protect or could adversely affect us because, among other things:

-- interest rate hedging can be expensive, particularly during periods of rising and volatile interest rates; - available interest rate hedges may not correspond directly with the interest rate risk for which protection is sought;

-- the duration of the hedge may not match the duration of the related assets or liabilities being hedged; - to the extent hedging transactions do not satisfy certain provisions of the Code and are not made through a TRS, the amount of income that a REIT may earn from hedging transactions to offset interest rate losses is limited by U.S. federal tax provisions governing REITs; - the value of derivatives used for hedging may be adjusted from time to time in accordance with accounting rules to reflect changes in fair value.
-Downward adjustments or "mark-to-market losses," would reduce our shareholders' equity; - the credit quality of the hedging counterparty owing money on the hedge may be downgraded to such an extent that it impairs our ability to sell or assign our side of the hedging transaction; and - the hedging counterparty owing money in the hedging transaction may default on its obligation to pay.
+- interest rate hedging can be expensive, particularly during periods of rising and volatile interest rates; - available interest rate hedges may not correspond directly with the interest rate risk for which protection is sought; - · the duration of the hedge may not match the duration of the related assets or liabilities being hedged; - most hedges are structured as over-the-counter contracts with private counterparties, raising the possibility that the hedging counterparty may default on their obligations; - to the extent that the creditworthiness of a hedging counterparty deteriorates, it may be difficult or impossible to terminate or assign any hedging transactions with such counterparty to another counterparty; - to the extent hedging transactions do not satisfy certain provisions of the Code and are not made through a TRS, the amount of income that a REIT may earn from hedging transactions to offset interest rate losses is limited by U.S. federal tax provisions governing REITs; - the value of derivatives used for hedging may be adjusted from time to time in accordance with accounting rules to reflect changes in fair value.
+Downward adjustments, or "mark-to-market losses," would reduce our earnings and our shareholders' equity; - we may fail to correctly assess the degree of correlation between the performance of the instruments used in the hedging strategy and the performance of the assets in the portfolio being hedged; - our Manager may fail to recalculate, re-adjust, and execute hedges in an efficient and timely manner; and - the hedging transactions may actually result in poorer over-all performance for us than if we had not engaged in the hedging transactions.